Preference-CFR$\:$ Beyond Nash Equilibrium for Better Game Strategies: Proof of Convergence of Pref-CFR

-The proof concept for the Pref-CFR algorithm is as follows.
-According to Paper~\cite{2007Regret}, if an algorithm can ensure that regret converges to zero in normal-form games, then applying this algorithm in extensive-form games will lead to the convergence of counterfactual regret to zero (i.e., convergence to a NE).
+If an algorithm guarantees that the regret value converges to zero in normal-form games, applying this algorithm to two-player zero-sum games will converge to the NE and to the CCE in multi-player general-sum games.
 Furthermore, Theorem~\ref{theorem:ba_eq_nrl} indicates that any algorithm satisfying Blackwell approachability is equivalent to a no-regret algorithm.
-Thus, to demonstrate that Pref-CFR converges to NE in extensive-form games, we only need to establish that it satisfies Blackwell approachability in normal-form games.
+Additionally, as shown in paper~\cite{zinkevich2007regret}, if an algorithm ensures that regret converges to zero in normal-form games, then its application in extensive-form games leads to the convergence of counterfactual regret to zero (i.e., behavioral strategy convergence to NE in two-player zero-sum games).
+Thus, to demonstrate that Pref-CFR converges to NE in two-player zero-sum extensive-form games, we need only establish that it satisfies Blackwell approachability.

 In this proof, we primarily show that Pref-CFR(BR) meets the criteria for Blackwell approachability, while Pref-CFR(RM) can derive similar results through a relatively straightforward conversion.

 Let $\bar{R}_t^{i,*}$ represent any component of the vector $\bar{R}_t^{i}$ such that $\bar{R}_t^{i,*} > 0$.
 Next, we identify the point $\boldsymbol{\psi}_t = \bar{R}_t^i - \bar{R}_t^{i,*} \in \mathbb{R}^{|\mathcal{A}^i|}$ on the axis (noting that this point is not necessarily located on the surface of the target cone $S^i$).
 We can define the normal vector as $\frac{\bar{R}_t^i - \boldsymbol{\psi}_t}{\left|\bar{R}_t^i - \boldsymbol{\psi}_t\right|}$, which allows us to determine the half-space defined by this normal vector and point $\boldsymbol{\psi}_t$: